PAST

 Lava Thomas: Homecoming was on view at Spelman College Museum of Fine Art.
 Homecoming was brought to Spelman by guest curator Bridget Cooks, Ph.D., Associate Professor of Art History and African American Studies at UC Irvine, and Liz Andrews, Ph.D., Executive Director of Spelman College Museum of Fine Art.

 The exhibition included three bodies of work.
-Mugshot Portraits is an opportunity to see the women who led and participated in the boycott revered in a place of honor instead of within the justice system that criminalized their stand for equality.
-"Looking Back and Seeing Now" and "Decatur" are based on Thomas’s exploration of her family’s archival materials.
-Like the "Mugshot Portraits," these works visualize the importance of photography, portraiture, and history, further demonstrating her commitment to making the past part of the present.
-View the exhibition catalogue published by Sming Sming Books here.
+Mugshot Portraits is an opportunity to see the women who led and participated in the Montgomery Bus Boycott revered in a place of honor instead of within the justice system that criminalized their stand for equality.
+Looking Back and Seeing Now and Decatur are based on Thomas’s exploration of her family’s archival materials.
+Like the Mugshot Portraits, these works visualize the importance of photography, portraiture, and history, further demonstrating her commitment to making the past part of the present.

 Lava Thomas: Homecoming

-Montgomery Museum of Fine Arts| Montgomery, AL
+Montgomery Museum of Fine Arts | Montgomery, AL

 April 30 - July 24, 2022